First Amendment Banned as they move to Censor the Internet

 So, do you think these God hating progressives might consider pro-life messages or messages calling homosexuality a sin to be “controversial religious content”?
 Well, yeah.
 They already are.

 In 2017, Facebook shut down the account for popular blogger Elizabeth Johnston, also known as “The Activist Mommy,” for expressing biblical views on homosexuality.
 She argued that the Bible does not condone homosexuality and she quoted scriptures from the Old and New Testament to support her.
 Facebook quickly removed the post and suspended Johnston’s account on three separate occasions.
 Facebook told Johnston her post did not “follow the Facebook Community Standards.”
+Facebook later apologized and reinstated Johnston’s account after coming under heavy fire from the media.

 The Jeremiah Project website has been a victim of this censorship, too.
 It has lost many of its rankings for relevant keywords in the Google search.
 Where for years the website enjoyed front page listings for numerous relevant keyword phrases.
 Suddenly, the site was pushed back to a page 7 or later result.
 This is what has been termed, “shadow banning.”